SimCity 4 Mac Review

-So imagine everyone’s surprise when SimCity 4 appeared suddenly on the Mac App Store last April.
+So imagine everyone’s surprise when SimCity 4 for Mac suddenly made an appearance last April.
 Why would anyone bother?
-One explanation is that this version was released by Aspyr, who perhaps saw an opportunity to cash in on frustrations with EA’s new version by rejiggering SC4 to run on modern Macs and releasing it at a lower cost.
+One explanation is that this version was released by Aspyr, who perhaps saw an opportunity to cash in on frustrations with EA’s new version by rejiggering SC4 to run on modern hardware and releasing it at a lower cost.
 (Bonus feature: this version includes the Rush Hour expansion pack as well).
-So if you, like me, were frustrated and annoyed by the “new” SimCity, is this the SimCity you’ve been searching for?
-Does it have enough chops to be considered one of Mac gaming’s most popular strategy games?
-Read on.

-I was surprised and thrilled to see this game appear on the Mac App store.
 When this version first came out the high price and steep system requirements kept me from even considering buying it.
-Now it runs great on a 4-5 year old iMac at the highest settings and at a price any gamer can afford.
+Now it runs great on a 4-5-year-old iMac at the highest settings and at a price any gamer can afford.
 The game is single player only.

 - OS: OS X 10.8.5 or higher

 - CPU: Intel Core 2 Duo 2.2 GHz

 - Video Card: NVIDIA Geforce 8800, ATI Radeon HD 3870, Intel HD Graphics 3000 with 256 MB

 Machine used for this review: